 - Spinal cord trauma

-Once damage occurs to the bladder wall, potassium or other particles are then allowed to leak into the bladder lining.
+Once damage occurs to the bladder wall, potassium or other particles can leak into the bladder lining.
 This may further damage the bladder and cause chronic nerve pain.

 Interstitial cystitis symptoms can be different from one individual to the next and can also change in the same individual over time.
-Some IC cases are milder than others, with some of the milder cases causing no disruption to their lives.
-Conversely, some of the more severe cases may come and go and result in significant disruption.
+Some IC cases are milder than others, with some milder cases causing no disruption to their lives.
+Conversely, some of the more severe cases may have symptoms that come and go and result in significant disruption.

 Symptoms may include some or all of these: